benplumley/Notes/Semester 2/Software Engineering.md

 The complex relationships between the components in a system mean that a system is more than simply the sum of its parts.
 It has properties that are properties of the system as a whole and cannot be attributed to any specific part of the system, known as **emergent properties**.

-**Software Processes** are a defined set of activities and associated results that produce a software product.
-There are several different models e.g. waterfall.
-Activities common to all software processes are:
-- Software specification
-- Software design and implementation
-- Software 'validation'
-- Software evolution

 Some key challenges faced in software engineering are:
 - **Heterogeneity Challenge** - Building dependable software to cope with the heterogeneity (diversity) of existing computer systems, support structures, and legacy software.
 - **Delivery Challenge** - Shortening delivery times for complex systems without compromising on quality.